The great marketing advice today is that “you must build your list.”

 - Telephone marketing

-- Direct mail marketing (though this is less effective today, when people change their physical addresses more often than their email addresses)
+- Direct mail marketing (though this is less effective today because people change their physical addresses more often than their email addresses)

 These are the only ones I can think of.
 Do you know any others?